Can You Be a Friend to Your Child?

 That’s an interesting question.
 Here are several things to keep in mind.
 First, parents need to apologize to their kids when they’ve done the wrong thing.
 Rhonda’s angry words are out of place and hurtful, and asking forgiveness from Jake is healthy for their relationship.
 Furthermore, as parents, we recognize that God sometimes disciplines us through our kids and our response models a positive way to handle offenses.

 Friend vs Authority

 It’s important for parents to look for ways to be friends with their kids, but in this case, Jake has a problem.
 Rhonda’s desire to be a friend with Jake has blurred the issue of authority for him.
 A parent has responsibilities and privileges that a child doesn’t have.
 People in authority use their positions to correct and instruct and set limits in a way that a person under authority can’t.
 That’s not only true in the family, but is also true in government, work, and other areas where authority exists.
 The family isn’t simply a group of housemates living together as equals.
 Both parents and children have a job to do.
-Parents have the responsibility to pass values on to their kids and to teach them what it means to be mature.
+Parents have the responsibility of how to teach spirituality to their children, pass on values and to teach them what it means to be mature.
 Children have the responsibility to learn those things.
 Preschoolers in particular need to learn self-control and responsiveness to authority.